 Junjie Guo and Noah Williams

-This paper provides forecasts for the United States and Wisconsin economies in 2021.
-The economic disruptions caused by the COVID-19 pandemic have made forecasting difficult.
-To deal with the volatility caused by the shutdowns and reopening requires modifying standard procedures.
-For each economy, we first estimate a mixedfrequency vector auto-regression model using data before the pandemic started in March 2020, and then use estimated model to forecast each variable forward by taking the data since March 2020 as given.
-We forecast that both economies will continue to recover in 2021.
-However, the recovery will be slower than it was in the second half of 2020, and most economic indicators may not reach their pre-pandemic levels by the end of 2021.
-For the U.S. economy, we forecast that the year-over-year growth rate of real GDP will reach about 2.9%, personal consumption expenditures will grow by about 4.5%, inflation will remain below 2%, the unemployment rate will drop to about 5.7%, the economy will add about 3.3 million nonfarm jobs, and the average hourly earnings will increase by about 2.4%.
-For the Wisconsin economy, we forecast that the year-over-year growth rate of real GDP will reach about 3.0%, the unemployment rate will drop to about 4.2%, and the economy will add about 122 thousand nonfarm jobs.
-We project that the manufacturing sector will experience a faster recovery than the overall economy, and both economies face significant uncertainties.
-There is a significant chance that both economies will grow by 5% or more, but also a significant chance that both economies will grow by 1% or less.
+This paper provides forecasts for the United States and Wisconsin economies in 2022.
+For each economy, we estimate a mixed-frequency vector auto-regression model using data both before March 2020 and after June 2020, with the extreme observations between March and June 2020 dropped to eliminate their impacts on the model estimates.
+Given the estimated model, we forecast each economy forward to the end of 2022.
+The model suggests that both economies will transit from the path of rapid recovery in 2021 to the slower growth observed before the pandemic.
+However, employment in both economies will remain below their pre-pandemic levels due to a low labor force participation rate that is consistent with the high number of workers quitting their jobs observed recently.
+For the U.S. economy, we forecast that the yearover-year growth rate of real GDP will be 2%, personal consumption expenditures will grow by 5%, inflation will drop to about 2%, the unemployment rate will remain at round 3.9%, the economy will add 1.7 million nonfarm jobs, and the average hourly earnings will increase by 3.9%.
+For the Wisconsin economy, we forecast that the yearover-year growth rate of real GDP will be 1.8%, the unemployment rate will drop to about 2.2%, and the economy will add 30 thousand nonfarm jobs.
+We project that both economies face significant uncertainties.
+There is a significant chance that both economies will grow by 4% or more, but also a significant chance that both economies will grow by 1% or less.